How to Play Spit - Complete Rules Guide

 - Pile 5: 5 cards (4 face-down, top card face-up)

 The layout mirrors solitaire — each stockpile has increasingly more cards, with only the top card visible.
-The 15 stockpile cards plus 11 spit pile cards equal each player's 26 cards.
+The 15 stockpile cards plus 11 reserve cards equal each player's 26 cards.

 Basic Gameplay

 Spit has no turns.
-Both players play at the same time as fast as they can.
+You and the AI play at the same time, as fast as you can.

-From this point, the game is a race:
+From the opening spit, the game is a race:

-- Play any eligible card onto either center pile (see "Valid Moves" below).
+- Click or tap an eligible card to send it to a center pile (see "Valid Moves" below).

-- When you play a card from a stockpile, flip the next face-down card in that pile face-up.
+- When you play a card from a stockpile, the next face-down card in that pile flips face-up automatically.

 The pace is frantic.
 Cards fly onto the center piles, and the game state changes constantly.
 Staying focused while moving quickly is the core skill.